ryanberckmans/SignSpout/README.md

 Businesses may directly schedule sign spinners with as little as two hours notice, or up to one week in advance.
 Businesses assign a 5-star rating to a spinner after each shift.
 Shifts automatically manage breaks and lunches; shifts notify a business what break and/or lunch the spinner is to receive; and, shifts notify a business when the spinner is actually on break or lunch.

 This product was developed with early customers and is ready to go.
+Firebase, the real-time backend used by SignSpout, means that most updates are instant for all users.
 Payments / billing haven't been integrated yet - needless to say this is a top priority - SignSpout is a convenience-oriented service and there's nothing convenient about manual payments.

 It's Uber for Sign Spinners.